 the sensory information that the individual perceives results in abnormal responses.

-Programs/Sensory Friendly Production: These programs and productions provide an accepting space for children and adults with sensory processing disorders, autism and other
+Production: These programs and productions provide an accepting space for children and adults with sensory processing disorders, autism and other disabilities.
+Adaptations

-disabilities.
-Adaptations may include: Lower sound levels, dimmed house lighting, relaxed house rules allowing patrons to speak, stand up and walk around, or a sensory break space in
+may include: Lower sound levels, dimmed house lighting, relaxed house rules allowing patrons to speak, stand up and walk around, or a sensory break space in the lobby.

 ‘identity-first’ because the identifying word comes first in the sentence and highlights the person’s embrace of their identity.